 Philosophy is one of the smaller departments at St. Stephen's.
 Taking advantage of this, classes are organized more in the mode of interactive group discussions than following the traditional lecture format.
 The department maintains a friendly and somewhat informal classroom atmosphere.
-It has, in recent years, enlarged its academic repertoire to offer an exciting range of concurrent courses.
+It has, in recent years, enlarged its academic repertoire to offer an exciting range of general courses.
 The first year introduces the student to the elements of formal reasoning, an essential tool for deciphering and unravelling some of the complex arguments that will be analysed over the next three years.
-Also in the first year, important philosophical strands in classical Indian philosophy, including the 'Vedic' and the 'non-Vedic' schools, will be studied.
-The second year introduces the student to some western philosophers, including Socrates, Plato and Aristotle and, with a leap through the centuries, Descartes, Leibnitz, Berkeley, Hume and Kant.
-The third year offers a wide range of elective subjects from the philosophy of language to philosophy of religion, with two compulsory papers on ethics and two major texts of Indian philosophy.
+Also in the first year, important philosophical strands in classical Indian philosophy, including the 'Vedic' and the 'non-Vedic' schools, are studied.
+The second semester opens the door to early Greek thought; to Plato and Aristotle.
+Ethics, History of Western philosophy, Political philosophy, Feminism, are some of the other courses that will enrich your understanding of the world.
+The third year offers a wide range of elective subjects from the philosophy of language to philosophy of law, with readings of philosophical classics from the Indian and Western tradition.
+Details are of course on the net now.

-Given that philosophy is not taught at the high school level, it is not surprising that prospective students wonder 'what it is all about'.
-The department believes that nothing is outside the pale of philosophy, and during the three years there will indeed be opportunities to discuss a vast assortment of themes and topics.
+Given that philosophy is not taught at the high school level, it is not surprising that prospective students wonder 'what it is all about?'
+The department believes that nothing is outside the pale of philosophy, and during the three years there will indeed be opportunity to discuss a large number of theoretical and practical problems.

 So what is philosophy?
 Very briefly, it is an invitation to think.
+Indeed philosophy is as much the asking of questions as it is mulling over their answer.
 We believe that we provide an environment where you can learn to think logically and critically.
 The weekly meetings of the Philosophical Society are an additional forum where students and faculty present papers for discussion on a variety of issues.